fourohfour/RIPL/spec.md

 A point is a named, abstract representation of a memory location.
 Points can be bound to data as shown below:

-    x ! `42`     // Set the point 'x' to the literal integer 42
+    x !
+42       // Set the point 'x' to the literal integer 42
     z !          // Set the point 'z' to the literal integer 0

 Points are global in scope.
 Points have fixed length and generally implementations will fix the location of points in memory at compile time.

 The exclamation point is used to set data into a point.
 The choice to not use a standard assignment operator (i.e. '=') is a deliberate one to discourage programmers from treating points like variables in other languages.
 Although they act like variables they are better thought of as similar to pointers.

 The exclamation point can be followed by data, or alternatively nothing at all.
-Setting nothing to a point is equivalent to setting it to the integer literal \`0`.
+Setting nothing to a point is equivalent to setting it to the integer literal `0`.

-Backticks are used to represent literal integers in code.

 Other data can also be represented literally.
 The following are acceptable data literals:

-    `19`         // Literal integer 19
+    19           // Literal integer 19
     {1, 2, 3}    // Literal structure containing the integers 1, 2, and 3

     'J'          // Literal character 'J'